B748/ocr-mini-service/README.md

 # Tesseract-API

-OCR Microservice using Tesseract with real-time progress reporting via Server-Sent Events.
+OCR Microservice using Tesseract with flexible result delivery: Server-Sent Events, webhooks, or polling.

 ## Requirements